-Draft principles and options are presented to the community as a starting point in a conversation about how to protect and enhance the area.
-You can share your thoughts on these ideas anytime between 17 June and 1 July.
+Draft principles and options were presented to the community as a starting point in a conversation about how to protect and enhance the area.
+Consultation was undertaken between 17 June and 1 July.

 A landscape architect takes all ideas and feedback and creates a draft Masterplan for the future of the area.
-This will be submitted to MBIE by 1 August 2019.
+This will be submitted to MBIE,

 Once the draft Masterplan is complete, the community has another chance to have their say through consultation in late 2019.

 The landscape architect will take all ideas and feedback and draft a Masterplan that will include: